cjreeder/Go-Deep-Dive/interfaces.md

 **The Interface Type - A Better Definition**
 ***An Interface provides a way to specify the behavior of an object.
 We use interfaces to create common abstractions that multiple objects can implement. -100 Go Mistakes***
+  - Interfaces are ...
+    - like a contract or a set of expectations applied to a type -
+    ```
+    "If your type can do these things, then you can be used whereever this interface is expected"
+    ```
+    - It doesn't care how your type does those things, just as long as it satisfies the methods on the interface.
-  - Interfaces are like a contract or an agreement that if your type can doInterfaces are helpful in building reusable code across your application.
+    - helpful in building reusable code across your application
+    - Implicit - (No declaration statements like X implements y) - as long as it satisfies the methods, it is considered a type from that interface
+    -

 **When to interface**
   - Common Behavior